jtrussell/angular-snap.js/README.md

 Also, I will maintain a [template](http://plnkr.co/edit/VeQ9F9?p=preview) on plnkr.co that can be used for reporting issues and building examples.

+## Getting Help

+Use the tag `angular-snap` on Stack Overflow.
+For quick things I can be reached on twitter @jusrussell.
+A plunk/jsbin/fiddle is worth a thousand words.

 ## License

 Copyright 2013 Justin Russell @jusrussell